-In this article, we round up all the rumours about the iPhone 8: its UK release date and onsale date (a leaked internal memo points to an announcement on or close to 17 September), UK price, tech specifications and new features, including 'confirmation' from infamous leaker @OnLeaks about the design of the smartphone.
+In this article, we round up all the rumours about the iPhone 8: its UK release date and onsale date (a leaked internal memo points to an announcement on or close to 17 September), UK price, specs and new features, and what the iPhone 8 is going to look like.
 We also cover leaked photos and videos, and designers' concept illustrations.

-Multiple sources had previous suggested delays, which we'll discuss.
+Multiple sources had previously suggested delays, however, which we'll discuss in a moment.

 An internal company memo, instructing AppleCare staff when they can and can't take holidays, has been leaked - and gives strong hints about the iPhone 8 launch date, or at least its launch window.